glhr/rasa_project/data/rasa-interactive/nlu.md

 - that's all, bye
 - that's all bye
 - i'm leaving now bye
+- that's all for now
+- no bye
+- i don't wanna do this bye

 ## intent:find
 - find a [pink](object_color) [apple](object_name)